yasinefe/checkout/README.md

 # Checkout Kata

-This an implementation of Checkout Kata test
+This is an implementation of Checkout Kata test

 ## To run tests:
 - Following command can be run in root directory of the project